Sepilok Orangutan Sanctuary

 At most feeding times groups of proboscis monkeys descend from the nearby forest and mangroves and head to the wooden platform for a free meal.
 These monkeys are wild but highly habituated and often get very close to visitors.
 The behaviour (and diet) of these proboscis monkeys is very different from the wild monkeys that live on the Kinabatangan River and other areas of Sabah and Sarawak.
 Labuk Bay offers a chance to get very close to proboscis monkeys.
 It also offers excellent photo opportunities.
 Other animals often seen at Labuk Bay include silver-leaf monkeys and hornbills.

 The other major attraction at Sepilok is the Rainforest Discovery Centre, which has an excellent 347-metre long canopy walkway.
-The canopy walkway is an excellent place for bird watching.
+The canopy walkway is a good place for bird watching.
+It is also one of two places at Sepilok where you can watch red giant flying squirrels.

 If you wish to visit both Sepilok and the Kinabatangan River please see our Kinabatangan River section.
 All of our Kinabatangan River tours include visits to the orangutan and sunbear centres at Sepilok.